googleapis/google-api-nodejs-client/src/apis/toolresults/README.md

 # toolresults

-> API to publish and access results from developer tools.
+> Reads and publishes results from Firebase Test Lab.

 ## Installation